-When you launch a technology startup, you will need to consider how you want to form your business, define founders’ roles, and protect your business’s intellectual property.
+Technology Industry, when you launch a startup, you will need to consider how you want to form your business, define founders’ roles, and protect your business’s intellectual property.
 As your technology company grows, you may need to seek financing or issue securities to help you expand your business operations.

 Carbon Law Group has the experience you need to launch and manage your startup.
 We understand technology companies’ unique requirements, from the formation and foundational issues to soliciting venture capital and issuing securities, to managing tax law and corporate law, and to intellectual property protection.
 We have handled a broad range of legal matters that impact technology startups and companies.
 We will use our experience to guide your company through a successful launch or expansion.